LGBTQ clergy in Christianity: Roman Catholicism

 According to the Catholic Church's moral doctrine, homosexual attraction is disordered, and homosexual acts themselves are sinful.
-However, the Church does allow the ordination of men who may have, in the past, experienced same-sex attraction, but only on the condition that they have lived without engaging in "homosexual culture" or acts for several years, and that have no "deep-seated homosexual tendencies".
+However, the Church does allow the ordination of men who may have, in the past, experienced same-sex attraction, but only on the condition that they have lived without engaging in homosexual culture or acts for several years, and that have no deep-seated homosexual tendencies.
 Priests in the Latin Church are required to live by the Church's teachings, and most make a vow or promise of celibacy.
+In 2025, Pope Francis and the Vatican approved a document allowing celibate gay men to be considered for the priesthood, being held to the same standards of chastity and celibacy as heterosexual priests.
+The Conference of Italian Bishops subsequently stated that "the norms on the non-admission of homosexuals to the priesthood will not change."

 A 2006 survey suggests that Catholic church-goers in the United States were close to evenly split on whether homosexual men should or should not serve as priests or bishops.

 A 2000 document from the Congregation for the Doctrine of the Faith concludes that sex-change procedures do not change a person's sex.
-"The key point," said the document, "is that the transsexual surgical operation is so superficial and external that it does not change the personality.
+"The key point, is that the transsexual surgical operation is so superficial and external that it does not change the personality.
 If the person was a male, he remains male.
 If she was female, she remains female."
 However, those who have undergone such a procedure are prevented from ordination or admission to consecrated religious life.

 Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints ordains to the priesthood only men who have covenanted not to have sex with anyone besides their wife.
 Some gay men have chosen to remain celibate, while others have chosen to marry.
-Regardless of orientation, only married men may become bishops.
-Transgender persons who were assigned male at birth may only receive the priesthood if they have not had, and are not planning to have, sexual reassignment surgery (1999 Church handbook).
+Only heterosexual married men may become bishops.
+Transgender persons who were assigned male at birth may only receive the priesthood if they have not had, and are not planning to have, sex reassignment surgery (1999 Church handbook).
 Those assigned female at birth are not ordained to the priesthood.

 Philippine Independent Church

-On February 24, 2023, the Philippine Independent Church, officially called the Iglesia Filipina Independiente and colloquially the Aglipayan Church, an Independent Catholic and Anglo-Catholic denomination based in the Philippines, ordained Wylard "Wowa" Ledama, a transwoman, to the diaconate as the church's first trans clergy in the predominantly conservative country.
+On February 24, 2023, the Philippine Independent Church, officially called the Iglesia Filipina Independiente and colloquially the Aglipayan Church, an Independent Catholic denomination with Anglo-Catholic orientation based in the Philippines, ordained Wylard "Wowa" Ledama, a trans woman, to the diaconate as the church's first trans clergy in the predominantly conservative country.